October 1, 2024

 The Clery Act requires institutions that maintain on-campus housing facilities to establish a missing student notification policy and related procedures (20 USC 1092 (j) Section 488 of the Higher Education Opportunity Act of 2008).
 As such, it is the policy of Student Affairs and Security Services to investigate any report of a student living on campus who is reported missing from their residence (“missing student”).

-When it is determined that a residential student is missing from the university, staff at University of Puget Sound, in collaboration with local law enforcement, will be guided by this Missing Student Notification Policy and related procedures.
+When it is determined that a residential student is missing from the university, staff at University of Puget Sound, in collaboration with local law enforcement, will be guided by this Missing Student Notification Policy and related procedure.

 Coverage